Timeshare Resales = Timeshare Fraud

 But, what is the problem?
 The resale value of timeshares is much less than what a customer would expect.

-In these times of economic downturn where people buy only what they really need, it is not uncommon to find timeshares purchased in Mexico for $ 30,000 for sale on websites such as EBAY or REDWEEK for only $ 500 U.S.
+In these times of economic downturn where people buy only what they really need, it is not uncommon to find timeshares purchased in Mexico for $30,000 for sale on websites such as eBay or REDWEEK for only $500 USD

 Why is that?
 Consumers have been educated and realize that it is cheaper to buy a vacation package on the internet than to have to pay thousands of dollars upfront in addition to annual maintenance fees.